Lord Jesus Christ in the 1611KJV

 9. C11-S9 : Peter's spirit told him to go with them.

 10. C11-S10 : the saved Jews were witnesses to what God's angel said.
-As the detailed sentence explains, God chose to save the Gentiles.
+As The detailed sentence explains, God chose to save the Gentiles.
 Therefore, their complaint was against God.

 11. C11-S11 : God gave the Gentiles the same evidence of salvation as God gave to the Jews.